 Legal information, Web 2.0

 Morrison, Matthew M., "Where Web 2.0 and Legal Information Intersect: Adjusting Course without Getting Lost" (2008).
 Cornell Law Faculty Working Papers.
-Paper 35.
+35.